 How SBA Economic Injury Disaster Loan (EIDL) Emergency Advances Work & Where Your Small Business Can Get One

 US small businesses have been a major casualty of the COVID-19 crisis.
-The U.S. Chamber of Commerce reports that a total of 54% of the nation’s small businesses are closed or will close soon as a result of the pandemic.
+The U.S. Chamber of Commerce reported in April that a total of 54% of the nation’s small businesses were closed or would close soon as a result of the pandemic.
 To help mitigate the heavy economic damage, Congress passed the unprecedented $2 trillion CARES Act, which includes $350 billion in coronavirus stimulus relief for small businesses.
 It can be a little tricky, though, sussing out all the different Small Business Administration (SBA) loans and programs for small businesses included in this package.

 One of the small business funding programs funded under the CARES umbrella, Economic Injury Disaster Loans (EIDL) include a forgivable cash advance—essentially a grant—of up to $10,000 from the SBA.
 Read on to learn more about EIDL loan advances and how to get one.